frederic-perez/AmE-dictionary/data/idioms.md

 __whodunit__ :dart: A detective story or mystery story.
 __whole nother thing__
 __whomp up__ To make quickly. _I wasn’t expecting company, but don’t worry, I can whomp up a dinner for us in no time!_
+__whoops__ _informal_ An exclamation of surprise used in response to a mistake or moment of clumsiness. _Whoops!
+Dang it, I can’t believe I broke my favorite vase!_
 __whoopsie-daisy__
 __why on earth__ :two: Used to ask a question that emphasizes one’s shock, anger, disgust, incredulity, etc. _Why on earth are they here when the party doesn’t start for hours?_
 __wide berth__ A good distance (between things, people, etc.).
 Originally referred to ships. _Once I learned that there was a lice outbreak, I kept a wide berth from all of my students for the rest of the day._